Hardware

 Recommendation

 • Just starting out?
-RTX 4060 (8 GB) at $299 runs all 8B models well.
+RTX 4060 (8 GB) runs all 8B models well at a budget price.

 • Serious about local AI?
-RTX 5070 Ti (16 GB) at $749 handles 14B models — the sweet spot.
+RTX 5070 Ti (16 GB) handles 14B models — a solid mid-range pick.

 • Want the best?
 RTX 5090 (32 GB) runs 70B models at home.

 • On a budget?
-Used RTX 3090 (24 GB) for $600-800 is the best VRAM-per-dollar deal.
+A used RTX 3090 (24 GB) is one of the best VRAM-per-dollar deals if you can find one in good condition.

 For software setup, see our complete Ollama guide.
 For which models to run for coding, check Best LLM for Coding 2026.
 For smaller models that run on phones, see Qwen 3.5 Small review.